Namidaz/Namidaz/README.md

 #### 💬 Ask me about

-I am a programmer with a passion for web technologies and open source😄.
+I am a programmer with a passion for web technologies and open source 😄

 ####  🔭  I’m currently working on Learning...

 ####  📫 How to reach me:

 - [My Blog](https://namidaz.github.io)
 - [Twtter](https://twitter.com/namidzi)